sourabh-s1/Pull-Bear-Clone/README.md

 # Functionalities
 Signup and Login (done with local-storage)
 Add items into the cart
-update items price and weight according to their quantity procees to pay after entering the dropout details pay by debit card checkout
+update items price and size options procees to pay after entering the dropout details pay by debit card checkout